patrickfav/density-converter/README.md

 * PNG - read and write support (including 9-patches format)
 * JPEG - read and write support with quality parameter
-* GIF - read and write support
+* GIF - read and write support (no animation support)
 * SVG - can read svg, will compress with png per default
 * PSD - can read some Photoshop files, will compress with png per default
 * TIFF - read and write support